pulumi/pulumi/docs/architecture.md

 In this section, we will look at the toolchain that powers the overall Mu architecture.

-### Translation
+### Compilation

+All descriptions of Mu objects must be "compiled" in order to turn them into runnable artifacts in the target environment.
+This process, like an ordinary compiler, takes some inputs, parses them into an AST that is analyzed for correctness, and, provided this process occurs error-free, produces some outputs.

-Now let us look at how a Mufile turns into a ready-to-run package.
-This will not describe the metadata and precise translation targets (those are available as separate docs [here](metadata.md) and [here](targets.md), respectively);
-instead, we will look at the tools, plugin architecture, and overall translation process.
+This will not describe the metadata and precise translation targets (those are available as separate docs [here]( metadata.md) and [here](targets.md), respectively); instead, we will look at the tools, plugin architecture, and overall translation process.

-TODO(joe): write this section; just cover the overall structure and plugin model, not the details of each target.

-In the future, we envision that Mufiles might be generated from code, for an even more seamless developer experience.
-This is very powerful when envisioning serverless architectures, where Stacks, Services, Functions, and Triggers can be expressed all in a single file, and managed alongside the code and libraries they depend upon.
-See marapongo/mu#xxx for a work item tracking this.
-For now, and to simplify this doc, we will ignore this possibility.
+Mu inputs may include the following:

+* Mufile (`Mu.yaml`): each instance of such a file describes a single outer Stack.
+* DSL snippet: a Mufile may execute "code as infrastructure" that produce pieces of the Stack.
+* Deployment assets: a Mufile often references assets, like binary program files, that must get deployed.
+* Clusterfile (`Mucluster.yaml`): each instance of such a file describes one or more Cluster environments.

+The collection of inputs effectively describe a desired state.
+In many use-cases, therefore, the desired "output" of the compilation process is not an artifact at all, but rather a series of actions that accomplish this desired state.

+The phases inside of the compilation process may produce intermediate outputs.
+For example, if we are targeting AWS, perhaps a collection of CloudFormation templates are produced before applying to the target environment.
+This document describes each such intermediate output because they can be useful for certain scenarios, although in the common case, a developer can safely ignore their existence.
+It's entirely possible, however, to run the Mu toolchain in a mode where the backend operations are done outside of the purview of Mu.
+For instance, maybe a developer describes everything in Mufiles, etc., however then hands off the process to IT who edits and applies the CloudFormation outputs manually.

+At a high-level, the compilation process look like this:

+* Front-end:
+    - Parsing: inputs in the form of Mu.yaml and Mucluster.yaml are turned into ASTs.
+    - Generation: execution of any "code as infrastructure" artifacts necessary to generate additional input.
+    - Expansion: expansion of templates in the artifacts, leveraging configuration and other inputs.
+* Middle-end:
+    - Semantic analysis: analysis of the results, post generation and expansion, to ensure they are valid.
+    - Changeset generation: delta analysis to ensure that only changed parts of the topology are modified if possible.
+* Back-end:
+    - Targeting: lowering from the AST form to the cloud target's specific representation.
+    - Deployment: execution of the resulting changes necessary for the target to reach the desired state.

+TODO(joe): describe each of these in more detail.

 ### Deployments